wooningeire/colorspaces/README.md

 A node-based color management explorer.

 ## Building
 This app builds to a static web page.
+It uses [Vite](https://vitejs.dev/) for bundling.

 To build with absolute paths:
 `npm run build`